 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!

 Wild fennel is native to the Mediterranean, but has become widely naturalized in many parts of the world.
-It is considered an invasive plant, so please harvest and use without abandon!
+It is considered an invasive plant, so please harvest and use as much as you want!
 It is often found along roadsides or disturbed areas, and is especially prevalent on the California coast.

 It’s a very tall plant in the carrot family with an umbel type flower similar to dill, coriander, and caraway.
 The flowers are beneficial insect attractants, so having them around isn’t all bad.
 These flowers that I photographed were absolutely covered with many different species of bugs and bees.